databricks/spark-training/strata_2013/launching-a-cluster.md

 </div>
 </div>

-If you have launched the cluster with the default script above (no custom instance type and/or number of slaves), your cluster should contain 4 m2.xlarge Amazon EC2 nodes.
+If launched the cluster with the default script above (no custom instance type and/or number of slaves), your cluster should contain 4 m2.xlarge Amazon EC2 nodes.

 ![Running EC2 instances in AWS Management Console](img/aws-runninginstances.png)